-Total Points = 220 (Introduce yourself discussion (20 points) + 8 Modules x 25 points [15 points for original post + 10 points for responses] = 220 points)
+Total Points = 300 (Introduce yourself discussion (25 points) + 11 Modules x 25 points [15 points for original post + 10 points for responses] = 275 points)

-- For each module, students are required to participate in a discussion board within their small group, by submitting: - At least one original substantive post due by 11:59pm on the due date. - At least one response to posts made by other students due by 11:59pm on the due date. - Original posts are due prior to response posts to ensure that original posts are available in a timely manner for other group members to respond to.. - Discussion board posts are graded using the Discussion Board Participation Guide and Grading Rubric (below).
+- For each module, students are required to participate in a discussion board within their small group, by submitting: - At least one original substantive post due by 11:59pm on the due date (Thursdays as a general rule). - At least one response to posts made by other students due by 11:59pm on the due date (Sundays as a general rule) - Original posts are due prior to response posts to ensure that original posts are available in a timely manner for other group members to respond to.. - Discussion board posts are graded using the Discussion Board Participation Guide and Grading Rubric (below).
 Students should follow this rubric to inform their participation in discussion boards. - Discussion board grades are released by the end of the week - There are NO MAKE-UP Discussion Boards unless specifically allowed by university policies; see Attendance, Late Submissions, and Extensions section of the syllabus.
 This means that original or response posts submitted after their due dates and times earn 0 points.